Quantum van Est Isomorphism: The van Est map

-Accordingly, for each $n\geq 0$, the space $C^n_c(G,V)$ may be identified with the space of all continuous maps from the $(n+1)$-copy $G\times \ldots \times G$ of $G$ to $V$, topologized by the compact-open topology, \cite[Sect.
+Accordingly, for each $n\geq 0$, the space $C^n_c(G,V)$ may be identified with the space of all continuous maps from the product $G\times \ldots \times G$ of $(n+1)$-copies of $G$ to $V$, topologized by the compact-open topology, \cite[Sect.
 2]{HochMost62}.
 Furthermore, each $C^n_c(G,V)$ is endowed with a continuous $G$-module structure given by

 for any $x,y_0, \ldots, y_n \in G$.

 Finally, setting

 we arrive at an injective resolution